soxueren/atsd/installation/vmware.md

-# Install ATSD on VMware ESXi Server/vSphere
+# Install on VMware ESXi Server/vSphere

 ATSD can be installed by importing an .ova image in VMware ESXi Server,